rreece/rreece.github.io/outline-of-philosophy/physics.md

 -   QCD: SU(3)
 -   SU(3) $\times$ SU(2) $\times$ U(1)
--   asymptotic freedom
+-   Asymptotic freedom

 ### Three generations of fermions

--   discovery of charm: "November revolution"
+-   Discovery of charm: "November revolution"
--   discovery of bottom
+-   Discovery of bottom
--   discovery of tau
+-   Discovery of tau
--   discovery of top
+-   Discovery of top

 ![The total action of the physics of the standard model
     together with general relativity as presented by [Sean Carroll on his blog](http://www.preposterousuniverse.com/blog/2013/01/04/the-world-of-everyday-experience-in-one-equation/).